 Guyanese Garlic Pork has Portuguese origins brought to Guyana by the Portuguese who came from the island of Madeira as indentured workers.
-It is very similar to the Madeiran Carne Vinha D'Alhos and while we don't put wine in our garlic pork, the method of pickling for the pork for 4 days then cooking is very similar to this Portuguese dish.
+It is very similar to the Madeiran Carne Vinha D'Alhos.
+While we don't put wine in our garlic pork, their method of pickling the pork for 4 days then cooking is very similar to this our dish.
 It is also no surprise that it is served exclusively with plait bread, which also comes from our Portuguese ancestors.

-When testing this recipe I also smashed, chopped and simply cut the garlic bulbs in half instead of peeling and chopping.
-The version with the minced or blended garlic yielded the best results and is what I recommend.
+While recipe testing for this post, I also smashed, chopped and simply cut the garlic bulbs in half instead of peeling and chopping.
+The version with the blended garlic, pepper and thyme yielded the best results and is what I recommend.

 The first time I made this dish, my aunt told me to sterilize the jars and utensils by boiling them in hot water and being careful not to contaminate it.
 So I did that in a large stock pot and careful use tongs to hold everything.
 I followed the instructions in this article on how to sterilize jars for canning.
 This time around I sterilized everything with vinegar and used sterile gloves when putting it all together.
 I simply poured a little vinegar over everything before I started, it was so much easier than boiling everything, but do what works for you.